-- A. The boundaries of the respective districts described in this Ordinance are depicted on the maps entitled "Munising Township Official Zoning Map," which is an integral part of this Ordinance.
-These maps, along with all notations and explanatory matter shall become as much a part of this Ordinance as if fully described herein. - B. The Munising Township Official Zoning Map shall be identified by the signature of the Township Board Supervisor and attested by the Township Clerk, and bearing the following: "This is to certify that this is the official zoning map of Munising Township as adopted by the Munising Township Board on this day, March 2, 2020."
-When changes are made in zoning district boundaries, such changes shall be incorporated on the Munising Township Official Zoning Map and approved by the Township Board with an entry on the Munising Township Official Zoning Map showing the date and official action taken. - C. One copy of the Munising Township Official Zoning Map is to be maintained and kept current by the Zoning Administrator accessible to the public and shall be the final authority as to the current zoning status of properties in Munising Township. - D. Historical map and text information shall be maintained by the Township Clerk.
+- A. The boundaries of the respective districts described in this Ordinance are depicted on the maps entitled "Stephenson Township Official Zoning Map," which is an integral part of this Ordinance.
+These maps, along with all notations and explanatory matter shall become as much a part of this Ordinance as if fully described herein. - B. The Stephenson Township Official Zoning Map shall be identified by the signature of the Township Board Supervisor and attested by the Township Clerk.
+When changes are made in zoning district boundaries, such changes shall be incorporated on the Stephenson Township Official Zoning Map and approved by the Township Board with an entry on the Stephenson Township Official Zoning Map showing the date and official action taken. - C. One copy of the Stephenson Township Official Zoning Map is to be maintained and kept current by the Zoning Administrator accessible to the public, and shall be the final authority as to the current zoning status of properties in Stephenson Township. - D. Historical map and text information shall be maintained by the Township Clerk.